Post-Pregnancy ConfidenceNovember 15, 2018

 According to InStyle1 magazine, actress and dancer Jenna Dewan has had a similar laser treatment to deal with melasma.
 Drew Barrymore, who told InStyle that she doesn’t have time for facials, said that she uses a brightening serum to even out her melasma.

 It’s a very common condition, and very difficult to treat.
-“Most of our clients come in with Melasma,” says our Senior Clinician Sally, “but we have a lot of experience in treating it.”
+“Most of our patients come in with Melasma,” says our Senior Clinician Sally, “but we have a lot of experience in treating it.”
 The good news is that it’s only a cosmetic concern, it poses no health risks.
 We find that a combination of laser, pigment inhibiting serum and sun safety works the best.

 Beware of any clinic that uses IPL (intense pulsed-light) on melasma.
 While IPL is excellent for some types of pigmentation, IPL can sometimes make melasma worse because of the type of energy it uses.